The best new London restaurants of 2025

-As we've reached the halfway point of the year, it's time to look and the best of the new openings of 2025 in London (so far), running from January to June.
+As we approach the end of 2025, it's time to look and the best of the new openings of the year in London.
 Here are the restaurants that really made a mark.

 Opened in December